growlf/cascadesteam/citizen-science.md

 ## Meetings

 We plan to meet on the third Thursday of the Month from 5:30-7:30pm at the [RE Sources](https://re-sources.org) Meeting Room.
-Meeting details will be available on this page, the [Cascade STEAM Community Hub](http://hub.cascadesteam.org), and the [Cascade STEAM Meetup Page](https://www.meetup.com/cascadesteam).
+Meeting details will be available on the [Cascade STEAM Community Hub](http://hub.cascadesteam.org) and the [Cascade STEAM Meetup Page](https://www.meetup.com/cascadesteam).

-Planned Meetings for 2025 include: March 20th, April 17th, May 15th, June 19th, July 17th, September 18th, October 16th, and November 20th.
-We will not hold meetings in August or December.
-Join us for Cascade STEAM Socials in these months instead.

 **Location:**<br>
 [RE Sources](https://maps.app.goo.gl/GgWdUnySYs34MGj46), [2309 Meridian St, Bellingham, WA 98225](https://www.google.com/maps/place/2309+Meridian+St,+Bellingham,+WA+98225/)<br>